rspamd/rspamd/doc/quickstart.md

 You'd need some less predictable aliases to avoid sending messages to such addresses by some adversary or just by a mistake to prevent statistics pollution.

-There is also an addon for Thunderbird MUA written by Alexander Moisseev to visualise rspamd stats.
+There is also an addon for Thunderbird MUA written by Alexander Moisseev to visualise Rspamd stats.
 You can download it from its [homepage](https://addons.mozilla.org/en-GB/thunderbird/addon/rspamd-spamness/).
-You'd need to add extended spam headers with rmilter to make the whole setup work.
+You'd need to add extended spam headers with Rmilter to make the whole setup work.
 This could be done by adding the following line to `rmilter.conf`:

 {% highlight ucl %}
 spamd {